shubhamfernandes/booking-platform/README.md

 # 4. Configure your DB in .env (SQLite or MySQL)

-# 5. Run migrations and seeders
+# 5. Run migrations and seeders !important as user and client dropdown need to be populated
 php artisan migrate --seed

 # 6. Build frontend assets